Billy Kennedy (Neighbours)

 Billy Kennedy is a fictional character from the Australian soap opera Neighbours, played by Jesse Spencer.
 He made his first appearance on 27 September 1994, arriving in Ramsay Street with his family.
-He departed on 5 April 2000, but made a small cameo for the show's 20th anniversary episode broadcast on 27 July 2005, and for the show's final episode on 28 July 2022.
+He departed on 5 April 2000, but made a small cameo for the show's 20th anniversary episode broadcast on 27 July 2005, and for the show's then final episode on 28 July 2022.

 Creation and casting

 In 1994, the Neighbours storyliners decided to introduce a new "solid" family called the Kennedys.
 The family, which consisted of five members – a mother, father, two sons and a daughter – moved into Number 28 Ramsay Street.
 The storyliners felt that they needed to take the show back to its roots, as it seemed that all the houses on the street were populated with misfits and distant relatives.
 Alan Fletcher and Jackie Woodburne were cast in the roles of parents Karl and Susan, while Benjamin McNair and Kym Valentine were cast as teenagers Malcolm and Libby.
 Jesse Spencer was cast as Billy, the youngest member of the Kennedys.
 Spencer originally auditioned for the role of Brett Stark, but was told that he was too young.
 The following year, he successfully auditioned for the role of Billy.